FichteFoll/advent-of-code/2023/README.md

 but that turned out to need 30 times as much time, so I discarded it.

 ### Day 04

 Finally something simple that Haskell works well for.

+### Day 05

+The most complex input so far, but parsing is manageable if you omit the unimportant details.
+The order of the numbers in the input is very unintuitive, so I quickly changed that during parsing.
+Afterwards it's rather straigh-forward for part 1.

+Part 2 was brute-forceable for my first implementation and took about 15 minutes
+(with optimizations! otherwise it would hog too many resources).
+However, there are some ways to optimize this and I did that on the following day when I had more time.
+Hint: just handle multiple numbers at once.

+### Day 06

+The task here was pretty simple and implementing it was, too.
+Even more surprising that the bruteforce method solved part 2 in less than a second.

+If you want it to be even faster, you can also solve the quadratic formula instead, which I did later as well, since I was curious about implementing it in Haskell.
+Turns out that converting numeric types is still not my forte.

+### Day 07

+Sounded a bit rough at first,
+bit was actually pretty fun to implement.
+Two edge cases bit me hard in part 2, but I'm pretty satisfied with the result.